American Rescue Plan Act

 Please be advised, Treasury will ultimately make all program eligibility determinations.
 Each NEU should consider consulting with the legal counsel within its entity for expanded interpretations of Treasury guidance within the scope of eligible expenditures.

-Each NEU is required to meet compliance and reporting responsibilities, as defined in the Interim Final Rule and further described in the Compliance and Reporting Guidance as published by Treasury.
-Following initial disbursement of funds, each NEU must submit to Treasury a Project Expenditure Report by April 30, 2022 and then annually thereafter.
+Each NEU is required to meet compliance and reporting responsibilities, as defined in the Final Rule and further described in the Compliance and Reporting Guidance as published by Treasury.
+Following initial disbursement of funds, each NEU must submit to Treasury a Project Expenditure Report by the April 30 annual deadline.
 A forthcoming User Guide, reporting templates, and other reference materials will provide information on submitting Project and Expenditure Reports.
 Please check back for updates.

 - American Rescue Plan Act Allocation List